Making Money on the Move: How to Make Money While You Travel

 Yes, I know it looks like the same thing, but I promise you it’s not.
 There is a VAST difference between teaching English in a classroom setting and doing it online.
-Personally, I am a huge fan of iTalki, a platform that allows you to learn just about any language from a native speaker.
-As an English tutor, I can set my own prices, hours, and work with students around the world from the comfort of. . .basically anywhere I want.
-Being able to have class in my nice, comfy hoodie with a glass of whiskey on the balcony really crushes the classroom life.
+I’m a massive fan of iTalki, a platform that allows you to learn just about any language from a native speaker.
+As an English tutor, I can set my prices and hours and work with students worldwide from the comfort of basically anywhere I want.
+Being able to have class in my nice, comfy hoodie with a glass of whiskey on the balcony really crushes classroom life.

-One day Google will speak all of the languages all of the time and actually learning will be a thing of the past.
-Until that day, students will need letters of intent, employees will need resumes, and business owners will need websites that speak to as wide an audience as possible.
-As long as English remains the “universal language”, they’ll need you.
+One day Google will speak all of the languages all the time, and learning will be a thing of the past.
+Until that day, students will need letters of intent, employees will need resumes, and business owners will need websites that speak to as broad of an audience as possible.
+As long as English remains the “universal language,” they’ll need you.

-Whether it’s in your hand or on your screen, we all need news.
-It could be something as trivial as what two YouTubers don’t like each other to something major like local/national elections, but no matter what, it has to be well written.
+Whether in your hand or your screen, we all need news.
+It could be as trivial as why two YouTubers don’t like each other or something major like local and national elections.
+No matter what, it has to be well-written.
 I don’t know about you, but nothing will make me close an article faster than a multitude of typos.
-The best way to help these media outlets and yourself is to offer your services to make sure they stay on point with their audience.
+The best way to help these media outlets, and yourself, is to offer your services to ensure they stay on point with their audience.

 Writing digital articles or eBooks for companies based in another country.

 Long-form writing is an art.
-Even for those with native-level speaking skills, writing is usually a different ballgame.
-This presents another opportunity for you, my dear digital nomad, to offer your abilities to companies that may want to capture a certain market, but lack the expertise to create the content or products necessary.
+Writing is usually a different ballgame, even for those with native-level speaking skills.
+This presents another opportunity for you, my dear digital nomad, to offer your abilities to companies that may want to capture a particular market but lack the necessary expertise to create content or products.

 Creating content that educates others about places you’ve traveled.

-This is probably the most difficult to do, but the most fun to consume.
-I spend a somewhat. . .embarrassing amount of time watching YouTubers that live in/travel to Japan because I find their videos fascinating.
-The places they’ve traveled to, the food they’ve eaten, the sights they’ve seen they all share through well thought out, recorded, and often scripted content.
-To some extent, living your life becomes a job so finding and maintaining a work/life balance becomes much like balancing a blade edge on your fingernail, BUT if you can pull it off, your audience (and hopefully sponsors) will basically pay for you to go anywhere you want. . .as long as you take them (virtually) with you.
+This is probably the most difficult to do but the most fun to consume.
+I spend a somewhat embarrassing amount of time watching YouTubers that live in or travel to Japan because I find their videos fascinating.
+The places they’ve traveled to, the food they’ve eaten, and the sights they’ve seen are all shared through well thought out, recorded, and often scripted content.
+Living your life becomes a job to some extent.
+Finding and maintaining a work-life balance is like balancing a blade edge on your fingernail.
+Still, if you can pull it off, your audience (and hopefully sponsors) will basically pay for you to go anywhere you want.
+Well, as long as you take them (virtually) with you.

 You are quite the perceptive one.
-As awesome as globe-hopping sounds as a lifestyle and/or job, it’s not always amazing local cuisine and viral videos.
-Many an issue can hamper the digital nomad lifestyle, including, but not limited to:
+As incredible as globe-hopping sounds as a lifestyle or job, it’s not always amazing local cuisine and viral videos.

 The burden of information

 What even is that, right?
-Look at it like this: as an American citizen, if you don’t plan on visiting another country, you really don’t need to know much about them, right?
-If, however, your job relied on you dining at and listing the 10 best restaurants in the Ukraine, it would probably behoove you to know about their current situation with Russia.
-As a digital nomad, you may have the freedom to go where ever you like, but you also have the responsibility to know what’s going on. . .if for no other reason than you’re own safety.
-That includes cultural gestures (because who wants to get into a fight at the bar because you didn’t know rubbing your nose a certain way was an insult), exchange rates (literally finding out “your money’s no good here”), and/or laws (FYI, Asia is SUPER anti-drugs.
+Look at it like this; as an American citizen, if you don’t plan on visiting another country, you don’t need to know much about them, right?
+However, if your job relied on you dining at and listing the ten best restaurants in Ukraine, it would probably behoove you to know about their current situation with Russia.
+You may be free to go wherever you like as a digital nomad, but you also have the responsibility to know what’s going on, if for no other reason than your safety.
+That includes cultural gestures; who wants to get into a fight at the bar because you didn’t know rubbing your nose a certain way was an insult?
+Plus, exchange rates (literally finding out “your money’s no good here”) and laws.
+FYI, Asia is SUPER anti-drugs.
 Like all the drugs.
-Including weed).
+Including weed.

 A saturated market

-Now, if you’re trying to put a small town/city/or even country on the map, you might be OK.
-However, if you are in any city featured in a TV or Movie, there are likely hundreds, if not thousands fighting for the same spots and opportunities you are.
+Now, you might be okay trying to put a small town, city, or even country on the map.
+However, if you are in any city featured on TV or in a movie, there are likely hundreds, if not thousands fighting for the same spots and opportunities you are.
 Specifically, in the content creator field, it can be pretty rough when your Japan video of visiting Shibuya Crossing has to compete with Abroad In Japan (channel of YouTuber Chris Broad) and their trip to a literal volcano.